-The Company has obligations to pay pension benefits to certain employees.
-The cost of these benefits and the present value of the obligation depend on a number of factors, including; life expectancy, salary increases, asset valuations and the discount rate on corporate bonds.
+Tai Calon has obligations to pay pension benefits to certain employees.
+The co t of these benefits and the present value of the obligation depend on several factors, including life expectancy, salary increases, asset valuations and the discount rate on corporate bonds.
 Management estimates these factors in determining the net pension obligation in the Statement of Financial Position.
 The assumptions reflect historical experience and current trends.